- What are the benefits of having a Manitoba Music membership?

 - How do I get my gig in the Live Music Calendar?

-- How do I get my song in the Manitoba Music streaming radio?
+- How do I get my song in the Manitoba Music streaming playlist?

 - How do I get my song featured as the Song of The Week?

 - How do I get my CD in the New Music Releases?

 - How do I get my pictures in the Photo Gallery?

 - How do I get my video in the Video Gallery?

 - How do I get my news in the Manitoba Music News?